 - when creating a library document or template

-- when creating a widget
+- when creating a web form

 Within the properties of most field types, there s a drop down value that allows you to change the type of field to any other field type.